 Photography as Part of Daily Life

 Another important step in my journey as a photographer has been that I have now integrated my craft into our daily voyaging life.
 For me, this has proved to be much more realistic and enjoyable than trying to fit photography-only time to what is already a very full life.
-Sure, I still occasionally go out by myself with big gear and a tripod to try and make a killer landscape shot, but increasingly it’s the shots that capture the daily life or details of a place while out walking with Phyllis, or even running errands, that mean the most to me.
+Sure, I still occasionally go out by myself with a tripod to try and make a killer landscape shot, but increasingly it’s the shots that capture the daily life or details of a place while out walking with Phyllis, or even running errands, that mean the most to me.